 Bowes, Alistair William Interview

-It’s 29th May 2019, and I have with me Alistair Bowes, well-known Hawke’s Bay man.
-He has been involved with Wattie’s over the years.
+It’s 29th May 2019, and I have with me Alistair Bowes, well known Hawke’s Bay man.
+He’s been involved with Wattie’s over the years.
 Alastair, good morning.

 Good morning.